emilbratt/EDU/self_study/programming/projects/png_decoder/README.md

     Note: all integer fields in the PNG file format are stored in big endian order.

-First chunk is always IHDR (header)
+First chunk is always IHDR (image header)
-Last chunk is always IEND (serves as an end-of-file marker.)
+Last chunk is always IEND (image end of file)
 </pre>

 run tests..